bguisard/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 <img src="images/new_test.png" width="480" alt="Combined Image" />

-As expected we didn't do too well on this limited sample, only 60% accuracy.
+As expected we didn't do too well on this limited sample, only 60% accuracy, compared with a 97.9% on the test set.
 But that's fine, they were chosen to be difficult for the model to classify.
 The idea of this sample was to give us more information about where are are getting things wrong.

 Looking at the top 5 probabilities will show us how certain, or uncertain, the model was on these two misclassification cases.